 DuckDuckGo seems to be the one to watch.
 Since its usage figures were first released back in Q4 2017 (46%), it has now risen in popularity to 58% in Q4 2019.
 This growth dwarfs the rate its three other competitors have achieved in the same period.

-8. People spend 143 minutes per day browsing the internet on their phones in 2020.
+10. People will spend 155 minutes per day browsing the internet on their phones in 2021.

-In contrast, people on average spend just 38 minutes per day browsing the internet on their desktops, a minute less than in 2020.
+In contrast, people will spend just 37 minutes per day browsing the internet on their desktops, a minute less than in 2020.